dfelinto/blender-manual/modeling/metas/editing.rst

 ---------------

 As in :guilabel:`Object` mode, you can hide the selected meta(s), and then reveal what was hidden.
-This is very handy for cleaning your views up a bit… Note that the two red and green rings always remain visible in :guilabel:`Edit` mode, as well as the select circle (in :guilabel:`Object` mode…).
+This is very handy for cleaning your views up a bit...
+Note that the two red and green rings always remain visible in :guilabel:`Edit` mode, as well as the select circle (in :guilabel:`Object` mode...).

 To hide the current selection, use :kbd:`H`, the :guilabel:`Hide` toggle button in the :guilabel:`MetaBall tools`,